andywatts-gamedev/CivBlitz/Assets/_GAME/Map/MAP_LOADING_SYSTEM.md

    - Open the Game scene
    - Paint terrain on the Terrain tilemap
    - Paint units on the civilization tilemaps (Japan/Rome)
+   - (Optional) Paint overrides on the Overrides tilemap for custom health/properties

 2. **Export to MapData**
    - Go to `Tools > Map Exporter`